elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 I really believe this is the same as cosmic.
 My mouth is also quite dry from drinking it.

+### Monster Energy Ultra Fantasy Ruby Red (6.6 / 10)

+Only a bit better than Paradise, but not that good overall.
+After the next test (C4 hawaiian punch), I might buy some good drinks.

 ### Monster Energy Ultra Paradise (6.5 / 10)

 Dawg what even is this.
 Give me my Monster White.